 There are direct flights to Narsarsuaq (South Greenland) from Denmark (Copenhagen) and Iceland (Reykjavik) in the high season from mid-June to early September.

 Tickets can be purchased at the airlines’ websites:

-Air Greenland flies from Copenhagen to Narsarsuaq on Tuesdays and Thursdays from mid-June to early September, with additional departures on Mondays from mid-July to mid-August.
+Air Greenland flies from Copenhagen to Narsarsuaq on Tuesdays and Thursdays from mid-June to early September, with additional departures on Wednesdays from mid-July to mid-August.
 During the rest of the year, all flight connections to Narsarsuaq include a stopover in Kangerlussuaq or Nuuk.